Optimal input states for quantifying the performance of continuous-variable unidirectional and bidirectional

 In this paper, we quantify the performance of any experimental implementation of CV unidirectional, as well as bidirectional, teleportation, under certain energy constraints.
 The performance metric that we consider is the energy-constrained channel fidelity between an ideal teleportation and its experimental implementation.
 We explicitly find {\it optimal} input states, i.e., quantum states whose output fidelity corresponding to the ideal channel and its experimental approximation is the same as the energy-constrained channel fidelity between the two channels.
-Our method is purely analytical, employing basic real analysis.
+Our method is purely analytical, employing optimization techniques from multivariable calculus.
 The optimal states for unidirectional, as well as bidirectional, teleportation are finite entangled superpositions of twin-Fock states saturating the energy constraint.
 Furthermore, we prove that the optimal input states are unique; i.e., there is no other optimal finite entangled superposition of twin-Fock states.

 Our results on bidirectional teleportation are also related to one of the most interesting mathematical problems in quantum information theory: the study of additive and multiplicative properties of measures associated with quantum channels \cite{amosov2000additivity, holevo2006additivity, holevo2006multiplicativity, holevo2015gaussian}.
 Much progress has been made in addressing these additivity issues \cite{cubitt2008counterexamples, hastings2009superadditivity, aubrun2011hastings, fukuda2014revisiting, wilde2011classical}, settling some of the questions posed in \cite{krueger2005some, ruskai2007some}.
 The fidelity of quantum states is well known to be multiplicative for tensor-product quantum states \cite{wilde2011classical}.
 This induces an inequality for energy-constrained channel fidelity between two tensor-product channels.
 As a consequence of our work, we give examples where the induced inequality is strict; that is, our results also imply that the energy-constrained fidelity between the identity channel and an additive-noise channel is strictly sub-multiplicative.